Good Luck, Babe!: Commercial performance

 "Good Luck, Babe!" debuted at number 77 on the Billboard Hot 100 for the week ending April 20, 2024, becoming Roan's first entry on the chart and a sleeper hit.
 It reached number four on the chart dated September 28, 2024.
-It was certified quadruple platinum in the US on January 22, 2025, for sales exceeding four million units.
+It was certified six-times platinum in the United States on November 25, 2025, for sales exceeding six million units.
 It also reached number one on Billboards Pop Airplay chart and nine on the Adult Pop Airplay chart.
 On November 29, 2024, it became Roan's first song to reach one billion streams on Spotify, which Roan described as "cuckoo loco" on social media.

 "Good Luck, Babe!" topped the singles chart in Ireland and reached number two on the UK singles chart, becoming Roan's highest-charting single.
 It reached the top ten in Singapore (No. 4), Australia (No. 5), New Zealand (No. 7), Austria (No. 8), Canada (No. 8), Iceland (No. 10), and on the Global 200 (No. 10).
-It was certified diamond in France, seven-times platinum in Australia, quadruple platinum in Canada and New Zealand, triple platinum in Portugal and the UK, double platinum in Poland, platinum in Denmark, Greece, and Spain, and gold in Austria, Belgium, France, Germany, and Italy.
+It was certified triple diamond in Brazil, diamond in France, eight-times platinum in Australia, quintuple platinum in New Zealand, quadruple platinum in Canada and the United Kingdom, triple platinum in Portugal, double platinum in Poland, platinum in Belgium, Denmark, Greece and Spain, and gold in Austria, France, Germany, and Italy.